 1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

-Authorised Users: those individuals, companies or other entities who are authorised by MUSO to receive the Services pursuant to and in accordance with the Order.
+System Users: those individuals, companies or other entities who are authorised by MUSO to receive the Services pursuant to and in accordance with the Order.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.